http://ow.ly/3GHqo

 5. When Fisher Vineyards released a Chardonnay called Coach Insignia, Joe Phelps called him and said the name could possibly cause confusion with his red wine, Insignia.
 The men soon agreed that Fisher could use the name as long as Fisher (of the famed Body by Fisher family) used the word “Coach” in front of it (an automotive design reference) and always made it a great wine.

 6. Erich Russell of Rabbit Ridge in Paso Robles was a sprinter on the famed San Jose State track teams that featured world record holder Tommie Smith, Lee Evans, and other great black stars.
 As the only Caucasian on the sprint team, the nickname was obvious.7.
-Both the 1972 Freemark Abbey Chardonnay and the 1969 Freemark Abbey Cabernet were made by Jerry Luper, who now makes wine in Portugal.
+Both the 1972 Freemark Abbey Chardonnay and the 1969 Freemark Abbey Cabernet were made by Jerry Luper, who now makes wine in Portugal.8.
+As the story goes, Richard Nixon drank 1966 Chateau Margaux while he served others the far cheaper Mouton Cadet.

 9. The late Silver Oak Cellars winemaker Justin Meyer, when he was at Franciscan Vineyards in the early 1970s.
 Friars Table was used mainly to dispose of wine that existed at Franciscan when Meyer, a former Christian Brother, and partner Raymond Duncan acquired it.